AMPnet/auditor-node/README.md

 be fetched from the same contract address.
 Using the retrieved asset category ID, auditing procedure directory IPFS hash is retrieved from registry contract with address `0x9C1d4593148c26249624d334AA8316A3446a0cD2`.
 This directory hash is then used to fetch the `audit.js` script file which the IPFS directory contains.
 The script is then executed interactively via web socket.
-After the execution finishes, the result of the audit is returned via web socket.
+After the execution finishes, the result of the audit is returned via web socket - this will also include an unsigned transaction which can be used to write audit result to blockchain.
+The transaction will only be generated if the auditing process was not aborted, i.e. only if the auditing result finished with success or failure.
+The contract for which the transaction will be generated has address `0xE239E7a361e0C82A1CF9E8C8B53353186B616EB7` on Ropsten testnet.

 #### Scripts